GEOLYTIX/xyz/readme.md

 ### Password reset

 Password reset works the same way as the registration.
-It is possible to set the new password to the old password.
 The hashed password is overwritten in the ACL and account verification is removed.
 A new verification token is sent to the user.
 The account will be verified again with the new password once the account holder ascertains access to the email account by following the link containing the verification token.
 Administrator do not need to approve the account again.
 Changing the password resets failed login attempts to 0.
+* It is possible to set the new password to the old password.

 ### Failed login attempts